Killing of Yahya Sinwar: Israel

+Prime Minister Benjamin Netanyahu said Sinwar’s killing was a heavy blow to Hamas and added that the war would continue until all hostages were returned.

 Defense Minister Yoav Gallant tweeted that "Israel is committed to eliminating terrorists wherever they are".
 He stated that the killing "sends a clear message to all the families of the fallen and the families of the hostages: we are doing everything in order to reach those who harmed your loved ones and to free the hostages and return them to their families", and added that it was "also a clear message to the residents of Gaza.
 The man who brought disaster and death to the Gaza Strip, the man who made you suffer as a result of his murderous actions – the end of this man has come.
 It is time to go out, release the hostages, [to those involved in fighting] raise your hands, surrender.
 Go out with the hostages, free them, and surrender."

 Opposition leader Yair Lapid said the government must seize the opportunity to act decisively regarding the hostages.

-Prime Minister Benjamin Netanyahu declared Sinwar's death as "the beginning of the day after Hamas," vowing that the group will no longer rule Gaza.
-He addressed Gazans, emphasizing it as an opportunity for them "to finally break free from its tyranny."
-Netanyahu warned Hamas militants that their leaders are fleeing and will be eliminated, stating that those who release hostages will be spared, but severe consequences await anyone who harms them.
-He highlighted that Sinwar's death underscores the importance of Israel's continued efforts, particularly the operation in Rafah, where key Hamas leaders had been hiding, and emphasized the opportunity to stop the "axis of evil" and build a better future.
-He said the killing of Sinwar "is not the end of the war in Gaza."

 The Israeli new shekel appreciated by 0.75% against the dollar and 1.4% against the euro on the foreign exchange market on 17 October following reports of Sinwar's death, reflecting investor response to the event.

 The families of Israeli hostages, while expressing pride in the IDF's elimination of Sinwar, also voiced concern that the 101 hostages still held in Gaza are now at even greater risk.
 They urged Israeli and US leaders to capitalize on this military success by negotiating an immediate deal for the hostages' release, stressing that true victory can only be achieved when all the captives are safely returned.